 TMS must be administered by using a U.S. Food and Drug Administration (FDA)-cleared device in appropriately selected individuals over age 18 years by a board-certified psychiatrist (MD/DO) or by a psychiatric nurse practitioner trained in TMS therapy, if it is within the scope of practice of the psychiatric nurse practitioner in the state in which they are licensed.
-A trained technician, working under the supervision of a board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy, may administer the treatment, but the board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy must be present in the area and immediately available.
+A trained technician, working under the supervision of a board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy, may administer the treatment, but the supervising board-certified psychiatrist or psychiatric nurse practitioner trained in TMS therapy administer the available to furnish assistance and direction throughout the procedure's performance.

 A variety of TMS modalities have been developed and approved for use by the FDA for the treatment of major depressive disorder (MDD); these modalities differ on parameters including stimulation intensity, frequency, pattern, and site of the brain stimulation.